IBM/terraform-guardium-datastore-audit/examples/aws-aurora-postgres-object/README.md

    terraform apply
    ```

   **Please note:** By default, this example uses `skip_reboot = true`.
-After apply, manually reboot the Aurora PostgreSQL cluster to activate audit logging.
+After apply, manually reboot the database to activate audit logging.
 Set `skip_reboot = false` if you want Terraform to perform the reboot.

 ## Table Configuration